What you will take away from this lesson

 - action=update

-manage_artifact) action that changes an asset in place.
+manage_asset) action that replaces an asset's whole body, or changes its name, description, or tags.
 Owner-only.
-Metadata changes (name, description, tags) do not bump current_version; content changes do. - current_version
+Metadata changes do not bump current_version; content changes do. - current_version

 - The integer position of the most recent version.
-Starts at 1 on save_artifact.
-Increments on every content update and on every revert.
+Starts at 1 on save_asset.
+Increments on every content change, targeted or wholesale, and on every revert.
 Never decrements.

 - list_versions